cschreib/sublime-TestManager/README.md

     - `"full"`: (default) Show the full file paths, relative to the root of the project.
     - `"basename"`: Show only the file name.
     - `"none"`: Do not show file paths.
- - `"custom_prefix"`: If set, this introduces an additional prefix to all tests discovered within this framework.
-Can be useful to group tests from similar frameworks (e.g., same language) or to ensure that tests from different frameworks are well separated.
+ - `"custom_prefix"`: If set, this introduces an additional prefix to all tests discovered within this test suite.
+Can be useful to group tests from similar frameworks (e.g., same language) or to ensure that tests from different suites are well separated.
 The default is `null`, which does not add any prefix.

+The rest of the fields are specific to the chosen test framework, however there are a number of fields that are currently common to all test frameworks:
  - `"args"`: A list of additional command-line arguments that will be passed to the test framework on each invocation (for whatever purpose).
 Default to an empty list.
  - `"discovery_args"`: A list of additional command-line arguments that will be passed to the test framework, only during test discovery.
 This is added to the list in `"args"`.
 Default to an empty list.
  - `"run_args"`: A list of additional command-line arguments that will be passed to the test framework, only during test execution.
 This is added to the list in `"args"`.
 Default to an empty list.